influxdata/docs-v2/content/telegraf/v1/contribute.md

 There are many ways to contribute to InfluxData open source products.
-Whether you want to report a bug, write a plugin, or answer support questions, the following sections will guide you on the process.
+Whether you want to report a bug, write a plugin, or answer support questions, the following sections will guide you through the process.

 - [Open GitHub issues](#open-github-issues)
   - [File bug reports](#file-bug-reports)